The 33rd annual meeting on The Biology of Genomes will begin at 7:30 pm on Tuesday, May 10, 2022 and run through lunch

 Unpublished material and must be submitted electronically by the abstract deadline.
 Selection of material for oral and poster presentation will be made by the organizers.
 The status (talk/poster) of abstracts will be posted on our web site as soon as decisions have been made by the organizers.

-Financial Aid: Please apply in writing via email to XXXX if you require financial support; preference will be given to those submitting abstracts.
+Financial Aid: Please apply in writing via email to Samantha Mastronardi if you require financial support; preference will be given to those submitting abstracts.

-The designated hashtag for this meeting is #XXXX.
+The designated hashtag for this meeting is #BoG22.
 Note that you must obtain permission from an individual presenter before live-tweeting or discussing his/her talk, poster, or research results on social media.
 Click the Policies tab above to see our full Confidentiality & Reporting Policy

-This conference may be supported in part by: TBA
+This conference is supported in part by: National Human Genome Research Institute

 Academic/Media Private Room/Private Bath Package: $1,655 (Subject to availability.)